shaikhayaanullah/KPI-Dashboard-Prototype/README.md

 * Interactive Drill-Through Reports

 Note
 This is a prototype dashboard created using dummy data for learning, planning, and demonstration purposes.
-The final version will be connected to live SQL Server data and enhanced with additional business logic, automation, and analytics capabilities.
+The final version will be connected to live SQL Server data and enhanced with additional business logic, automation,analytics capabilities.